LeBazarDeBryan/eCDP_English/README.md

 <div align="center">
   <h1>eCrew Development Program (eCDP) English Translation</h1>
-  <p>This is a repository that patched the English translation of McDonald's <a href="https://en.wikipedia.org/wiki/ECrew_Development_Program">eCrew Development Program</a> for you !</p>
+  <p>This is a repository that patched the english translation of McDonald's <a href="https://en.wikipedia.org/wiki/ECrew_Development_Program">eCrew Development Program</a> for you !</p>
 </div>

 #